Divine-97/Py-Game/README.md

    * I learned how to create this game by watching this youtube [video](https://www.youtube.com/watch?v=DEcFCn2ubSg).
    * I also used google to look for some ideas of the game.
    * Code Institute for the deployment terminal.
+   * I would like to thank Tutor support for the assistance and also my Mentor.